sadlil/gologger/README.md

     import "github.com/sadlil/gologger"

-    logger = gologger.GetLogger(gologger.CONSOLE, gologger.SimpleLog) // Displays Simple plain log in console
+    logger = gologger.GetLogger(gologger.CONSOLE, gologger.SimpleLog)
+    // Displays Simple plain log in console

-    logger = gologger.GetLogger(gologger.CONSOLE, gologger.ColoredLog) // Displays Colorful log in console
+    logger = gologger.GetLogger(gologger.CONSOLE, gologger.ColoredLog)
+    // Displays Colorful log in console

     logger = gologger.GetLogger(gologger.FILE, fileName) // Log all the message in the given file.
-If file is not presents then creates it. if filename is "" creates a deafult file nammed logs.txt in ur project directory.
+    If file is not presents then creates it. if filename is "" creates a default file named logs.txt in ur project directory.